openblockcc/openblock-desktop/README.md

 #### Signing the NSIS installer (Windows, non-store)

-*This section is relevant only to members of the Scratch Team.*
+*This section is relevant only to members of the OpenBlock Team.*

 By default all Windows installers are unsigned.
 An APPX package for the Microsoft Store shouldn't be signed: it will be signed automatically as part of the store submission process.
 On the other hand, the non-Store NSIS installer